GitDataAI/jzflow/README.md

-# jz-flow
+# JiaoZiFlow

-Pipeline for Table Data and Media Data Preprocessing
+A flexible, extensible, and customizable pipeline.

 ## Overview

-jz-flow is a versatile pipeline framework designed for the concurrent preprocessing of various data types, including tables, images, videos, and text.
-It enables users to define and customize the behavior of each node, seamlessly integrating with Jiaozifs to unlock the potential of versioned data. jz-flow is built for cloud-native deployment, offering flexible scaling to handle large data volumes.
+jiaoziflow is a versatile pipeline framework designed for the concurrent preprocessing of various data types, including tables, images, videos, and text.
+It enables users to define and customize the behavior of each node, seamlessly integrating with Jiaozifs to unlock the potential of versioned data. jiaoziflow is built for cloud-native deployment, offering flexible scaling to handle large data volumes.

 ## Features